bhrutledge/exploring-venv/slides.md

 ???

 - High level, I like to think of them like this
-- When I start working on a new project, I usually create a venv
+- When I start working on a new project, I usually create one

 --